Levi's shuts half its China stores on coronavirus outbreak, expects financial hit

 (Reuters) - Levi Strauss & Co (LEVI.N) has shut about half of its stores in China due to the outbreak of a new coronavirus and will take a near-term financial hit as a result of the epidemic, Chief Financial Officer Harmit Singh said on Thursday.

-This comes a few months after Levi’s opened its largest store in the central Chinese city of Wuhan, the epicenter of the coronavirus epidemic which has killed about 170 people, marring its plans to tap into the city’s 11-million strong population.
+This comes a few months after Levi’s opened its largest store in China in the city of Wuhan, the epicenter of the coronavirus epidemic which has killed about 170 people, marring its plans to tap into the city’s 11-million strong population.

-“It will put a dampener on our growth objectives in the near term,” Singh told Reuters in an interview.
+“It will put a dampener on our growth objectives in the near term,” Singh told Reuters in an interview about the store closures in China, which contributes about 3% to the company’s revenue.

-The flu-like virus has set-off alarm bells across the globe with companies such as Starbucks Corp (SBUX.O) closing stores and warning of a financial hit from slowing business in the world’s most populous country.
+The flu-like virus has set-off alarm bells across the globe, with companies such as Starbucks Corp (SBUX.O) and Tesla Inc (TSLA.O) warning of a financial hit from slowing business in the world’s most populous country.
+Earlier this week, Starbucks also said it closed about half its stores in China.

 Levi’s has also stopped all employee travel in and out of China.